-We know being a property manager is no easy feat; you have to have a particular set of skills and be adept at juggling a million things at once.
-That’s why we’ve come up with five surprisingly simple tech hacks to boost your productivity and help you achieve more in less time.
+We know that being a property manager is no easy feat — you have to have a particular set of skills and be adept at juggling a million things at once.
+That’s why we’ve come up with 10 surprisingly simple tech hacks to help you boost your productivity and achieve more in less time.

-If you spend anything over 30 minutes each day finding industry news then you could definitely benefit from this tech hack to boost your productivity.
+If you spend anything over 30 minutes each day fin”/blogding industry news then you could definitely benefit from this tech hack to boost your productivity.

-To condense your reading list, be sure to subscribe to relevant industry websites like Real Estate Business and Elite Agent, set up keyword alerts for “property” and “real estate” in Google Alerts (pictured above) and monitor competitors using Twitter lists and Facebook pages.
+To condense your reading list, be sure to subscribe to relevant industry websites like Elite Agent, set up keyword alerts for “property” and “real estate” in Google Alerts and monitor competitors using Facebook pages and other social listening tools.

 Next, use email filter rules to create a “Newsfeed” folder for all these alerts to create a succinct industry reading list.
 This way, you can spend 10 minutes each day looking through your “Newsfeed” as opposed to 30 minutes to an hour.